dimitri/tapoueh.org/content/post/2026/09/plan-advice/index.src.md

 Leaving the numbers out is what makes the comparison tractable.
 Because no cost or timing appears, two runs of the same plan produce identical output, and any difference is a real difference.
-Here is the planner's own plan against the one the advice forced, earlier in this article:
+Here is the planner's own plan against one with a different join order forced onto it — the same forced plan the next section walks through in full:

 ```sh
 $ sqlfmt explain diff plans/default.txt plans/forced.txt